Suzanne joined the SDC staff in 2017 and serves as an educator for grades 2 - 8.

 Educational Program Coordinator

-Ms. Stull’s position is the Educational Program Coordinator for the Science & Discovery Center.
+Ms. Stull’s position is the Educational Program Coordinator for the Science & Discovery Center, and has been with SDC since 2010.

 A graduate of Corning Community College with an Associates degree in Science, Christine then completed a BS degree, Magna cum Laude, and a Masters degree both in Childhood Education at Elmira College, NY.